NYC Restaurant Week

 French, Boerum Hill

-I’ve been here several times.
-I love visiting alone because it’s the kind of place that will somehow take you away.
-On a day when you just need to get away, this is the perfect spot.
-The staff is very attentive without being overbearing and the food, well you’ll have to try it.
 The food is enjoyable.
-It can be a bit loud at times and it’s one of those places I feel have that ADULT ONLY vibe.
-Let’s talk menu – I’ll share my recommendations first and then I’ll asterisk*** what I will be trying during Restaurant Week.
+It can be a bit loud sometimes, and I feel it’s one of those places with that ADULT ONLY vibe.
+Let’s talk menu – I’ll share my recommendations first, and then I’ll asterisk*** what I will be trying during Restaurant Week.

 Lunch